Financial Options

 2. Who is considered a "new borrower"?
 You are considered a new borrower if you enroll in a graduate or professional program and have not received a Grad PLUS loan disbursement prior to July 1, 2026.

 3. I am a current student with a Grad PLUS loan.
 How does this affect me?
-If you have a Grad PLUS Loan disbursed before July 1, 2026, and you continue to be enrolled in the same program, you may continue borrowing through the Grad PLUS program.
-This eligibility lasts for up to three additional years or until the end of your program, whichever comes first.
+If you secure a Grad PLUS Loan disbursed before July 1, 2026, you may continue borrowing through the Grad PLUS program only if you meet and maintain the three strict conditions of the legacy provision outlined above.
+This continued eligibility is limited to up to three additional years or until the end of your program, whichever comes first.
+Crucially, you will lose all Grad PLUS eligibility if you:

 4. I plan to start my program after July 1, 2026.
 What are my funding options?
 You will still be eligible for Federal Direct Unsubsidized Loans.
 The annual borrowing limit for this loan is $20,500, with a lifetime maximum of $100,000 for graduate studies.
 We strongly advise you to contact a financial aid counselor to discuss how to cover your funding gap.
 This may include private loans, scholarships, or other institutional aid.